East Coast Greenway: Florida

 Jerramiah Healy, Mayor of Jersey City, cuts ribbon for a bikeway to Newark.

 East Coast Greenway Alliance

-The East Coast Greenway Alliance (ECGA) is a nonprofit organization that oversees, but does not own, the greenway.
-The Alliance is based in Durham, North Carolina, next to the American Tobacco Trail.
-Six Greenway coordinators work remotely in their regions.
+The East Coast Greenway Alliance is a nonprofit organization that leads development of — but does not own — the 3,000-mile Maine-to-Florida Greenway.
+The Alliance headquarters is on the Greenway route in Durham, North Carolina.
+Greenway managers work remotely in their regions to further development of the Greenway alongside local partners.

-The Alliance coordinates the Greenway's growth by working with local, state, regional, and national organizations and agencies.
-The Alliance is in charge of designating new trail segments and finding routes for the greenway, posting signs designating the path, spreading awareness of the project, and providing maps and information about the greenway.
+The Alliance coordinates the Greenway's growth by working with local, state, regional and national organizations and agencies from early planning through ribbon cuttings.
+The Alliance partners with communities to secure funding, share trail-building best practices and connect efforts across communities.
+The Alliance designates new trail segments, develops routes for the Greenway, installs signs designating the path, spreads awareness of the project and provides maps of and information about the Greenway.

-ECGA advocates for safe access to bike paths on roadways and bridges, as well as convenient access to public transportation for cyclists.
-In addition, the Alliance promotes the use of alternate transportation, such as use of greenways.